One of the funniest critiques I hear lobbed against Christians is that we “believe in fairy tales”.

 BUT…I do believe in One who is the source of all energy and healing.
 He is completely “other” than me, though I believe He now lives within me and guides me.

 He’s also the one source of real peace, for the world’s questions are all answered in Him and Him alone.
+And the world will never find true lasting peace outside of Him.

 He is infinite, limitless and Truth incarnate.